 Force browser processes to close

-If a tab, window or extension is not working properly, you can use the task manager in either Chrome or Windows to force it to close.
-Chrome uses a "multiple processes architecture", which means its processes are designed to work independently of one another.
+If a tab, window, or extension is not working properly, you can use the task manager in either Chrome or Windows to force it to close.
+Chrome uses a "multiple processes architecture", which means its processes are designed to work independent of one another.
 So issues in one tab shouldn’t affect the performance of other tabs or the overall responsiveness of the browser.

 In many ways, the task manager is like a hospital monitor: you can use it to track the performance of its internal processes.
 If the browser seems to be sluggish, open the task manager to find details about each active process and close the one that seems to be using up a lot of resources.

 Follow these steps to open the task manager: